haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 2. **C+ for bank statement**

-	This is mainly used to print your company bank statement directly from available machine; mostly siutated near major bank branch.
-You can select period of statements to be print.
+	This is mainly used to print your company bank statement directly from available machine; mostly situated near major bank branch.
+You can select period of time for statements to be print.
 The following is the example of it.
+One transaction for one paper.

 	![company bank statement](/assets/images/operate-bank-in-china/tools_cards/banking-company-statement.jpg)

+Both cards have the same password as set during registration/application at the bank.

 ## 3. UKeys